libKriging/libKriging/CONTRIBUTES.md

 * don't capitalize first letter
 * no dot (.) at the end

+To skip Travis CI build, the HEAD commit message on push must contain `[skip ci]`.

 # Message Body
 Just as in the **Subject**, use the imperative, present tense: "change" not "changed" nor "changes".
 The body should include the motivation for the change and contrast this with previous behavior.